DPDK/dpdk/doc/guides/nics/hns3.rst

   ``+outvlan-sctptag``: means disable sctp tag tuple, and enable outer vlan tuple.
   ``+outvlan-tunvni``: means disable tunnel vni tuple, and enable outer vlan tuple.

+- ``fdir_index_config`` (default ``hash``)

+  Used to select flow director index strategy, the flow director index is the index position in the hardware flow director table.
+  Lower index denotes higher priority
+  (it means when a packet matches multiple indexes, the smaller index wins).
+  Current supported options are as follows:
+  ``hash``: The driver generates a flow index based on the hash of the rte_flow key.
+  ``priority``: the driver uses the rte_flow priority field as the flow director index.

 Driver compilation and testing
 ------------------------------